- Acquire a portable mp3 speaker that is rechargeable and takes a TF or micro SD card similar to this one pictured. ( Dimensions 50mm X 60mm )

 - Take the speaker with you when you go fox hunting and use instead of a fox whistle.

 - When spotlighting at night and a foxes eyes are seen at a distance, immediately cut the motor, turnoff all lights except one spotlight.
+Switch on the speaker to start calling in the fox.
 Shine the light low so that the eyes are only just visible at the edge of the beam.
 Try to be where you can have a clear view of the approaching fox.

 - When you see the eyes bobbing up and down, you know the fox is galloping toward the sound.
 You may have to yell out to stop the fox when it comes to 40 meters or less.
 Remember your rifle will hit low at closer ranges, because the barrel is lower than the scope which should be set on it’s lowest power for close shooting.